 Role-base authorization setup is provided at runtime and can be managed via the web application within the administrator dashboard.
 Authorization rights are never hard wired or fixed with security annotations.
-By default, every screen and every element (along with its controller) on the screen are locked down.
+By default, every screen and every element (along with its controller) on the screen is locked down.

 The back-end code uses a strongly typed language.
 All inputs are converted to the defined types during deserialization.
 Custom validations are also used to ensure the user input is valid based on the business needs.
 Using this framework, all input data is validated for type, length, format and range.

 The generated database tables have associated history tables that record the creation, alteration and deletion of every record in the database with the associated user in accordance with Sarbanes–Oxley Act and the Health Insurance Portability and Accountability Act.
 During installation and setup of the database tier, the database will be setup to be encrypted at rest.
 In addition, a new database user will be created and given rights to exactly what is needed to run the generated application.

 Along with the encrypted Identifier each entity has a timestamp that serves two purposes: It prevents one user from overwriting another user’s changes and adds an additional level of security.
 The timestamp is encrypted using MD5.

 At the repository layer inputs for dynamic queries are parameterized preventing unwanted access to the applications database.

 We include the ability to seamlessly integrate with Single Sign-on, such as Active Directory or LDAP and an authentication library that utilizes our own Membership Service.
 Membership Service is a multitenant application that securely stores usernames and passwords in a separate database managed by the Membership Service.